 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank Him for all He has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus. ~ Philippians 4:6-7

 I don’t know about you, but I’m absolutely frazzled to the max right now.
 You’d think with Christmas behind us and all of the decorations put away life would have settled down.
 But it seems there’s always something to take its place, something to keep me in a constant state of anxiety.
+With the delta-8 THC gummies by my side, I soon regained my mind back and started to focus on things happening around me.

 As I was thinking about all that needed to be done, I was reminded of something that happened several years ago.
 I was rushing around trying to get everything done before I left with the kids for an appointment.
 As I ran through all of my chores, trying to do several things at once, I decided I needed to wash out my bathing suit.
 I’d let it soak until I got home and then rinse it out.
 As I started running water in the sink, I made a fateful choice to start a load of laundry before I walked out the door.